 Some weddings and elopements are so calm and relaxed that there aren’t very many things to write about in a blog.
 Everything is wonderfully peaceful and pleasant and the whole day flows past gently, very much like loch Goil itself.
 The last wedding I wrote about, Anna and Mark’s Glencoe wilderness elopement was exactly like this.
 That certainly doesn’t make them any less amazing though, it simply means that the photographs themselves will do a better job of telling the story of the day as any words I could type on my computer.
-This is definitely the case with Christina and Gary’s intimate Lodge on Loch Goil elopement last month.
+This is definitely the case with Christina and Gary’s intimate Woodside Lodge on Loch Goil elopement last month.

-I find that as a documentary style photographer people sometimes hire me because they definitely want their day photographed, but they want it low-key and without cheesy poses.
+I find that as a documentary style photographer people sometimes hire me for their elopement because they definitely want their day photographed, but they want it low-key and without cheesy poses.
 They are worried that they will be uncomfortable in front of the camera and usually tell me that they aren’t very good at posing.
 Honestly, I completely understand and I don’t mind in the slightest.
 I know that not everyone wants to spend a long time on their wedding day posing for the camera and that is absolutely fine by me.

 The main reason that I don’t mind about your reluctance to hang about on a chilly mountainside for an hour to get that Insta-perfect shot is because I know that we don’t need to do that.
 I found early on in my many years of wedding photography that most of my clients don’t realise that when they relax into each other’s company all they have to do is have a cuddle, or even just sit with each other.
 When they do something as simple as being together I can work around them and capture beautiful images.
 If I give you the space to relax, and sometimes a gentle nudge in the right direction, you don’t really have to do anything much for me to be able to capture as many, or as few, beautiful photographs of the two of you as you want.